pkalodimas/TSM-Face-Detector-CPP/README.md

-# TSM-Face-Detector
+# TSM-Face-Detector-Cpp

 # Implementation Info
-The TSM algorithm is implemented using the default patches described in the main documentation file (folder /documentation).
+The TSM algorithm is implemented using the default patches described in the master thesis documentation file (see master thesis documentation, chapter 7).
 The alternative patches are not included in any of the versions.

 # Settings.xml Info
-Change the settings xml file contents according to your needs.
+Change the settings xml file contents according to your needs (see user manual).
 Change the <outputType> xml object value to
--xx1 (binary) for export the results in XML file (decimal ex.
-1,3,5,7) -x1x (binary) for export the results in image file (decimal ex 2,3,6,7) -1xx (binary) for export the results in visually in the screen (decimal ex 4,5,6,7)
+- xx1 (binary) for export the results in XML file (decimal ex.
+1,3,5,7)
+- x1x (binary) for export the results in image file (decimal ex 2,3,6,7)
+- 1xx (binary) for export the results in visually in the screen (decimal ex 4,5,6,7)

 Change the <version> xml object value to
 -2 for using the version 2.2 of the TSM system